C2DH/ranketwo/_assignments/archival-digital-turn/02-muybridge-search.en.md

   - Understanding how search engines prioritize certain search results

 ---
 Finding content about Muybridge on the web is partly determined by what is indexed by search engines.
-Which search engine you are used to rely on depends largely on how you have learned to use the web.
+Which search engine you are used to rely on, depends largely on how you have learned to use the web.
 This assignment is meant to give you an idea of the possible diversity and ranking of search results.
-You are going to compare results of a search for Muybridge in two search engines: Google and Yahoo
+You are going to compare results of a search for Muybridge in two different search engines: Google and Yahoo
 <!-- more -->

 <!-- briefing-student -->
 ### Instruction
 <!-- section-contents -->
-First get some insights about how search engines work:
+First get some insights on how search engines work:
 -  Watch this lecture by Eli Pariser on [the Filter Bubble](https://www.youtube.com/watch?v=Dua_UvR5mtI)
 -  Watch this explanation about [how search engines work](https://www.youtube.com/watch?v=BNHR6IQJGZs) by Google specialist Matt Cutts: